-The Task Group has considered a number of concepts in devising an approach to guidance for cleanup and rehabilitation of Enewetak Atoll, accepting some and rejecting others.
-Notably, the concept that AEC recommendations should consist of a series of alternatives or fall back positions with the degree or level of radiation exposure reduction ultimately determined by some later deliberation based on factors such as availability of funds was rejected.
+The Task Group has considered a number of concepts in devising an approach to guidance for cleanup and rehabilitation of Enewetak Atol1, accepting $\mathcal{N}{\mathcal{A}}^{(dev)}$ some and rejecting others.
+The concept that AEC recommendations should consists of a series of alternatives or fall back positions with the degree or level of radiation exposure reduction ultimately determined by some later deliberation based on factors such as availability of funds are reaction by others was rejected.
 The consensus of the Task Group opinion was that these recommendations should be specific and unequivocal, and should establish a clear position on what is needed.
-To do less would be unfair to the Federal agencies who have accepted responsibilities to perform the rehabilitations and to the Enewetak people who are looking to this agency for advice.
+To do less would be unfair to the federal agencies who have accepted responsibilities to perform the rehabilitations and to the Enewetak people who are looking $\mathcal{L}{\mathcal{A}}^{(dev)}$ and a construction of the second implementing these standards.
+A summary of current radiation protection standards and material related to health risks that may be associated with HAC standards reviewed and radiation criteria recommended by the Task Group follows.

-The judgement of the Task Group is that rehabilitation must conform with current radiation standards applicable for normal operations (not for accidents or for radiation workers) and with good health physics practice in implementing these standards.
-A summary of current radiation protection standards and material related to health risks that may be associated with the standards reviewed and radiation criteria recommended by the Task Group follows.
+The judgment of the Task Group is that rehabilitation must conform with which for normal operations (not for accidents or for restation you think) current radiation standards and with good health physics practice in